 Emily will always provide a nonjudgmental, kind, and supportive atmosphere for dogs and their guardians.
 She will always be transparent about methods and techniques, allowing you to feel comfortable handing over the leash.

 At Wild at Heart, we’re committed to being 100% transparent, non-aversive and current on techniques.
-We promise never to hurt, scare, punish or intimidate you or your dog- something that “old school” dog trainers want you to think is part of “balanced training”.
-Emily will use scientifically proven methods and will engage your dog and work with him to get more of the behaviours you want and less of those you don’t.
+We promise never to hurt, scare, punish or intimidate you or your dog- something that “old school” dog trainers want you to think is part of “balanced training.”
+Emily will use scientifically proven methods and engage your dog and work with him to get more of the behaviours you want and less of those you don’t.

-If at any point you’re uncomfortable about a trainer, a technique, a method or a tool, you have the right to ask for the leash back.
+If you’re uncomfortable about a trainer, a technique, a method or a tool, you have the right to ask for the leash back.
 At Wild at Heart, we are committed to doing no harm, but as this profession is unregulated, anyone can call themselves a trainer, behaviourist, whisperer or dog psychologist.
 For that reason, ask questions, feel comfortable with the answers and feel free to ask for clarification on how techniques will be done and why they work.
 If you’re ever uncomfortable or the trainer you’re working with can’t answer your questions, don’t walk, run!